colonelpanic8/okcupyd/README.rst

             their_question.their_answer, their_question.question.text
         ))

-The search functionality can be accessed without a :class:`~.okcupyd.user.User`
+The search functionality can be accessed without a ~.okcupyd.user.User
 instance:

 .. code:: python